StevenTraboulay/StevenCodingQuiz.github.io/README.md

 New techniques:

 1) Through stacked overflow and googling i learned we could interchange var and let in some instances as well as var and const (constant) depending on if the variable is global or not

+2) using the => in lieu of function can save time and can actually clean up code